-- We offer a confidential service – we won’t pass on information about you to anyone else unless you or someone else is at risk of serious harm
+- All our services are free and confidential (we won’t pass on information about you to anyone unless you or someone else is at risk of serious harm).

 Remember, you don’t need a diagnosis or referral from your doctor to access support from 42nd Street.

 If you'd like to ask about referrals, groups or just anything about what support we do please drop us an e-mail at email@example.com and we'll get back in touch as soon as we can.

 Ten more things you can to do on our site